thorbenk/libdrm-sys-rs/README.md

 Native bindings to the libdrm library.

-This package contains only the raw C bindings, without a convenience layer.
+This package contains only the raw C bindings.
+If you want something more convenient, please have a look at libdrm-sweet.

 ## Requirements